mikiokaji/runpod-revops-integration/docs/README.md

 #### 1. `company_deals` View

-This view joins deals with HubSpot companies to provide a list of deals associated with each company:
+This view joins deals with HubSpot companies to provide a list of deals associated with each company.
+The deal amount serves as the key financial metric.

 **Fields in this View:**
 - `deal_id`: The ID of the deal.
-- `amount`: The monetary value of the deal.
+- `amount`: The monetary value of the deal, now considered as the spend for the company.
 - `close_date`: The date the deal was closed.
 - `company_id`: The ID of the associated HubSpot company.
 - `company_name`: The name of the HubSpot company.

 #### 2. `coontacts_to_users` View

-This view links HubSpot contacts with Snowflake users and calculates each user’s total lifetime spend:
+his view links HubSpot contacts with Snowflake users and calculates each user's total lifetime spend, as derived from the Snowflake `users` table.

 **Fields in this View:**
 - `contact_id`: The ID of the HubSpot contact.